origin-space/originui/README.md

 }
 ```

+After completing these steps, you can copy/install and use the components in your project.

+> [!Note]
-After completing these steps, you can copy and use the components in your project.
-Note that some components (e.g., number inputs, date pickers, time pickers, phone number inputs) may require additional libraries.
+> Some components (e.g., number inputs, date pickers, time pickers, phone number inputs) may require additional libraries (therefore `shadcn add comp` is preffered).

 ## Tailwind v4 support